PyMVPA/PyMVPA/doc/source/glossary.rst

     "importance" of a particular feature -- examples are a univariate :ref:`anova` score or a :ref:`noise_perturbation` measure.

   Sensitivity Map
     A vector of several sensitivity scores -- one for each feature in a dataset.

   Spatial Discrimination Map (SDM)
     This is another term for a :term:`sensitivity map`, used in e.g.
     :ref:`Wang et al. (2007) <WCW+07>`.

   Statistical Discrimination Map (SDM)
     This is another term for a :term:`sensitivity map`, used in e.g.
     :ref:`Sato et al. (2008) <SMM+08>`, where instead of raw sensitivity significance testing result is assigned.

+  Statistical Learning
+    A field of science related to :term:`machine learning` which aims at exploiting statistical properties of data to construct robust models, and to assess their convergence and :term:`generalization` performances.

   Time-compression
     This usually refers to the :term:`block-averaging` of samples from a block-design fMRI dataset.

   Weight Vector
     See :term:`sensitivity`.